openstack/tempest/doc/source/configuration.rst

 config file which explains the purpose of each individual option.
 You can see the sample config file here: :ref:`tempest-sampleconf`

-Auth/Credentials
+Test Credentials
 ----------------

-Tempest currently has two different ways in configuration to provide credentials to use when running Tempest.
-One is a traditional set of configuration options in the tempest.conf file.
-These options are clearly labelled in the ``identity`` section and let you specify a set of credentials for a regular user, a global admin user, and an alternate user, consisting of a username, password, and project name.
+Tempest allows for configuring a set of admin credentials in the ``auth`` section, via the following parameters:

+ #. ``admin_username``
+ #. ``admin_password``
+ #. ``admin_project_name``
+ #. ``admin_domain_name``

+Admin credentials are not mandatory to run Tempest, but when provided they can be used to:

+- Run tests for admin APIs
+- Generate test credentials on the fly (see `Dynamic Credentials`_)

+Tempest allows for configuring pre-provisioned test credentials as well.
+This can be done in two different ways.

-The other method to provide credentials is using the accounts.yaml file.
+One is to provide credentials is using the accounts.yaml file (see `Pre-Provisioned Credentials`_).
 This file is used to specify an arbitrary number of users available to run tests with.
 You can specify the location of the file in the ``auth`` section in the tempest.conf file.
 To see the specific format used in the file please refer to the accounts.yaml.sample file included in Tempest.

-Eventually the config options for providing credentials to Tempest will be deprecated and removed in favor of the accounts.yaml file.
+A second way - now deprecated - is a set of configuration options in the tempest.conf file (see `Legacy Credentials`_).
+These options are clearly labelled in the ``identity`` section and let you specify a set of credentials for a regular user and an alternate user, consisting of a username, password, project and domain name.

 Keystone Connection Info
 ^^^^^^^^^^^^^^^^^^^^^^^^